 This field walk was to complete the investigation of the western postulated boundary and further examine the enclosures to the north of the site.
 We had an enjoyable time wandering around and conjecturing what the various ditches, boundaries and banks had to tell us, the conclusions are as follows.
+We also viewed the interesting vernacular architecture of local homes from the 17th century, Copthurst among them.

 The western boundary was not proved and ceased at the point shown on the map.